 Roosevelt made such an impression on Rifle residents that a local church commissioned a stained glass window in his honor.
-Today, it’s displayed in the Rifle Public Library.
+Today, it’s on display at the Rifle Public Library.
 (See photo below.)

 That’s where Andrew Gulliford, Professor of History at Fort Lewis College, recently delivered a talk on Roosevelt’s adventures in the area.

-KDNK’s Mark Duggan caught up with Gulliford to talk about TR’s legacy, almost one-hundred years to the day that Roosevelt passed away.
+KDNK’s Mark Duggan caught up with Gulliford to talk about TR’s legacy, almost 100 years after Roosevelt passed away.